hmc-cs111-fall2016/project-ideas/free-1.md

 This depends on how complicated of a schedule viewer you make.
 For the most part, this project would be more "language" based.
 It involves several design decisions, such as how to encode an event or an event type.
-Also, ideally users could create new events or date ranges as is they were primitives, so this could involve interesting design decisions.
+Also, ideally users could create new events or date ranges as if they were primitives, so this could involve interesting design decisions.
 The biggest, and I think only significant "systems" aspect is the schedule viewer.
 You could have multiple different modes (daily, weekly, etc), allow the users to customize the event appearance